derangedhk417/pyfit/README.md

 `energy_volume_file`
 Where to store the energy vs. volume information.
 The first line will be the per-atom volume of each structure.
 All subsequent lines will be the iteration, followed by the per-atom energy of each structure at that training iteration.
 This file is large, and this process is expensive.
 Exporting too frequently will slow things down.

+## Notes

+- All of the files in src/ are meant to be reasuable.
+This means that you can import them and use them in your own code without too much effort.
+See doc/ for more details.